This was my first DIY Home project I did since we moved in that didn’t give me a headache and took less than a day to do.

-It was pretty simple, ya’ll.
+It was pretty simple, guys.
 I like to think there are a lot of people like me out there who try to see if they can do a project themselves before hiring someone else to do it for them.
 This makes us “DIYers”, right?
 And I just had to share the most simple DIY I’ve probably ever done, installing our own blinds.

-I don’t know if I lucked out with the brand of blind I chose or if it was just a good day or if I’m just getting really good with a drill, but it was quick, easy and done with just
+I don’t know if I lucked out with the brand of blinds I chose or if it was just a good day or if I’m just getting really good with a drill, but it was quick, easy and done with just

 Also, I think it’s important to note that I chose to DIY these blinds because I only wanted blinds on four of my windows in our home.
 The rest I chose curtains as our window coverings, they can be cheaper and better looking than blinds in my opinion.
 If you want blinds for your ENTIRE home… You might want a pro to come in and measure and install.
 To each their own.